 - If more money is your aim, getting married (and staying married) makes it far more likely that you will attain that part of the American dream.

-- The longer people stay married the greater their wealth accumulations.
+- The longer people stay married the greater their wealth accumulates.

-- When a marriage ends, the same processes that worked to build family wealth now work in reverse to drain the savings account.
+- When a marriage ends, the same process that worked to build family wealth now work in reverse to drain the savings account.
 Everyone suffers, husband, wife and children.

 - Getting and staying married is by far the best strategy for acquiring assets.

-- According to the research not only were married people more sexually satisfied than singles, but married people who attend church weekly and married people who strongly believe out-of-wedlock sex is wrong were much more likely to be sexually satisfied than married people with less-traditional views.
+- According to research not only were married people more sexually satisfied than singles, but married people who attend church weekly and married people who strongly believe out-of-wedlock sex is wrong, were much more likely to be sexually satisfied than married people with less-traditional views.